Os Óculos do Vovô

 Os Óculos do Vovô (Grandpa's Glasses) is a Brazilian silent film from 1913, and the oldest Brazilian fiction film still preserved.

 Directed by the Portuguese Francisco Dias Ferreira dos Santos (1873–1937), the film was originally produced in the city of Pelotas by the company Guarany Fábrica de Fitas Cinematográficas.
 Fragments of it were rescued in the 1970s and the version that's been preserved is just over four minutes.

 Plot

-The film tells the simple but amusing story of a "naughty" boy who paints the lenses of his grandfather's glasses while he sleeps.
-The man wakes up and thinks he has gone blind, creating a series of confusion in the house.
+The film tells the simple but amusing story of a "naughty" boy who paints the lenses of his sleeping grandfather's glasses.
+The man wakes up and thinks he has gone blind, creating a series of confusions in the house.

 Cast

 Production

 The short film was produced by Guarany Fábrica de Fitas Cinematográficas in 1913, in the city of Pelotas.
 The location chosen was Souza Soares Park.
 The director was Francisco Santos, who also wrote and played the character "grandpa".
 The grandson was played by Mário Ferreira dos Santos.
 Only 4 minutes and 34 seconds of the work, which originally had two parts, were rescued.